 6.2.1 Youth and Junior Teams may register, by transfer, a total of three Players only per Season.
 The Management Group may relax this rule at their discretion, as deemed appropriate to meet the needs of the Competition.
 For full transfer regulations see section C2.9 and C2.11 of the Operational Rules.

 6.2.2 Clubs may register or transfer players from other Clubs using GameDay.
 It is the responsibility of the Club the player wishes to join to initiate the transfer.
 The player (or parents of the player if U18) has final sign off of the transfer.
 The process must be completed in full, including player sign off, before a player plays.
-Jan Robinson will communicate further details on the process.
+Alan Smith will communicate further details on the process.

-6.2.3 The deadline date for transferring of players shall be the 1st July in 2021.
+6.2.3 The deadline date for transferring of players shall be the 1st July in 2022.